iamshnoo/blog/_posts/2020-09-13-wells-fargo.md

 the Business Analytics section, as I was mostly trying to solve them using common sense rather than having practiced them before.
 I definitely got a few questions incorrect in this section.
 In the coding section, we were given 2 questions and around 1 hr of time.
-The first question was a simple variation of the ```merge overlapping intervals``` problem.
+The first question was a simple problem that required a stack-based solution, probably an easy LeetCode medium.
 The second one was based on optimising the flow in a graph.
 I solved the first question fairly quickly, struggled with the second one and could only pass half of the test cases in it, mainly because I hadn't revised graph based algorithms in a while.
 Overall, I